 The Project Board will undertake an ongoing evaluation of the progress of the project, based on monthly progress reports and site visits when considered appropriate.

 The main contractor responsible for the site works will be subject to a defects liability period from practical completion.
-All installed purchased equipment will be subject to normal manufacturers or suppliers' warranties.
+All installed purchased equipment will be subject to normal manufacturers' or suppliers' warranties.

 The Project Board and the Project Manager will undertake a snagging examination of the project on practical completion, and a further evaluation on final completion to ensure that it meets the high standards set by the project specification.